Your support and contributions will enable us to meet our goals and improve conditions. Your generous donation will fund

 ROUGH RIDER ROUNDUP--Building Confidence for Special Minds

 Rough Rider Roundup is an inclusive, family-friendly outdoor event designed for the special needs community of Shasta County and the surrounding area.
 Rough Rider Roundup incorporates horse-, ranch-, old west-themed events into adaptable and accessible activities for children and adults of all ages and abilities.
-The event provides an active outlet for those with physical differences, developmental delays and foster/adoptive children, encouraging interactive play between children and adults, and bringing participants, families, and volunteers together for a community celebration.
+The event provides an active outlet for those with physical differences and developmental delays, encouraging interactive play between children and adults, and bringing participants, families, and volunteers together for a community celebration.
 The event is free and hosted by Roughout Ranch Foundation Inc., a 501(c)3 nonprofit public service organization.

 A SPECIAL WESTERN DAY

 Volunteers will manage each activity in a loving, caring manner that promotes safety, fun, and encouragement.
 We also encourage parent/guardian participation.

-Please REGISTER EARLY by August 1, 2023, as space is limited to 50 contestants.
+Please REGISTER EARLY by August 1, 2024, as space is limited to 60 rough riders and their family.
 Call Kathy O’Donnell to register or volunteer.
 If you have any questions, please don’t hesitate to call Kathy at (209) 256-9640.

-On the day of the event, the registered contestants will receive a back number, hat, bandanna, badge, and backpack to take home.
+On the day of the event, the registered contestants will receive a hat, bandana, badge, and backpack to take home.

 WHEN: Saturday, October 12, 2024